branalba/snippets/embedded_c/arm-gcc-project-template/README.md

     should also be defined here.
 - /app will contain the actual application files, including but not limited to main.c and main.h.
 The application entry point will be here.
-In more complex applications like an RTOS with many tasks, the folder structure within app/ can and should become more complex.
+In more complex applications like an RTOS with many tasks, the folder structure within /app can and should become more complex.

 ## Building/Usage

-Build the application with ```make build``` or cleanbuild with ```make clean && make build```.
+Build the application with ```make``` or cleanbuild with ```make clean && make```.
 I tried to set up the structure in a very debugger-agnostic way, so there's simply a debug/ directory under support/ to store any scripts or files related to debugging.
 As I use a J-Link and Segger Ozone to flash and debug, I keep my *.jdebug files in this folder, along with a script for flashing code